adorsys/datasafe-migration/README.md

 ```

 To make sure, that the old and the current datasafe adapter are not imported, they are
-explicitly excluded each time, the shaded jars are included.
+explicitly excluded.
 With  this, all
 the implicit inclusions of third libraries like bouncy castle, lombok and so on
 were lost too and had to be included manually too.
+But all this is none of the business of users of the
+datasafe-migration-silent.jar.

 ## IDE